nsnarender5511/cpp/docs/developer-guide/architecture.md

 ## System Architecture

 ![Architecture Overview](../assets/images/diagrams/architecture-overview.png)
-*Figure 1: High-level architecture of the crules system*
+*Figure 1: High-level architecture of the cursor++ system*

-The system is organized into several interconnected components that work together to provide the functionality of crules.
+The system is organized into several interconnected components that work together to provide the functionality of cursor++.
 The interactive diagram below represents the high-level architecture with color-coded components:

 ```mermaid
 graph TD